gzinck/FSMtA/README.md

 ## Getting Started
 Welcome to the FSMtA v2 repository!
 If you want to get started, simply download and install GraphViz and run the software using the main method in the FSMtAUI package, in FSMtAUI.class.

+ - Important: You must install GraphViz to make this program work, it handles the image construction and is vital. (graphviz.org)

 ## Package Overview
 FSMtAUI is split into a number of packages to organize based on function: